shreshthtuli/High-availability-clustering-of-Odroid-SBC/README.md

 The ka-notify and ka-status perl scripts are used for sharing realtime status of the two servers. <br />
 The active load sharing is achieved using a PostgreSQL which shares the buffer, memory and cache. <br /> <br />
 This example is based on FreeSWITCH SIP call manager, which is very crucial for various PBXs and may be extended to other platforms.<br />
+NOTE: For separate main, backup server and db server check branch version1.0 in releases